 Students should contact the Academic Office to discuss the Proficiency Examination process.
 All requests for Proficiency Examinations must be approved by the appropriate Department Chair or the Academic Dean.
-Administrative fees for Proficiency Examinations are noted in the tuition and fees schedule.
+Administrative fees for Proficiency Examinations are \$20 per credit unit.
 Credits earned as a result of successful completion of Proficiency Examinations in conjunction with Directed Study and Experiential Learning Evaluation/Portfolio may be used to satisfy up to 50% of the credits required for program completion.
-Successful completion of a Proficiency Examination with a grade of "C" will be posted to the academic transcript as a PE (see Tuition & Fee Schedule).
+Successful completion of a Proficiency Examination with a grade of "C" will be posted to the academic transcript as a PE.